Adult Swim: Italy

 In Italy, several Adult Swim series such as Aqua Teen Hunger Force, The Venture Bros., Robot Chicken, China, IL, NTSF:SD:SUV:: and Mr. Pickles are available on-demand via TIMvision.
 Rick and Morty was also dubbed in Italian for release on Netflix, The Boondocks aired on Comedy Central and MTV, while The Oblongs aired on Italia Teen Television and All Music.
-On Facebook, Adult Swim Italy has confirmed the possibility of airing on Cartoon Network and Boing.
-In 2018, Robot Chicken and Rick and Morty were released on DVD and Blu-ray Disc from Eagle Pictures in that country.
+On Facebook, Adult Swim Italy confirmed the possibility of airing on Cartoon Network and Boing.
+In 2018, Robot Chicken and Rick and Morty were released on DVD and Blu-ray from Eagle Pictures in Italy.

 Latin America

 In Latin America, an Adult Swim block aired during the overnight hours on Cartoon Network beginning on October 7, 2005.

-The premiere of Adult Swim was received by a major backlash from at least a pay TV operator in Latin America.
-VTR, a Chilean cable TV company, unilaterally censored the block from its premiere until early 2007, due to editorial policies inherited from Ricardo Claro Valdés, one of the company's shareholders, infamously known for censoring programming on cable channels while he owned Metropolis Intercom, a company that was absorbed by VTR in 2005.
+The premiere of Adult Swim was received by a major backlash from at least one pay TV operator in Latin America.
+VTR, a cable TV company, unilaterally censored the block from its premiere until early 2007, due to editorial policies inherited from Ricardo Claro Valdés, one of the company's shareholders, infamously known for censoring programming on cable channels while he owned Metropolis Intercom, a company that was absorbed by VTR in 2005.

 VTR's position was that Cartoon Network should be a children's channel and should not carry adult content whatsoever.
 According to a company study, the audience during Adult Swim's time slot was mostly children, which went against the company's policies.
 VTR and Turner Broadcasting System agreed to broadcast Adult Swim on VTR's PPV movie service, available only in digital and in some parts of Chile, due to the fact that VTR had not updated its cable TV networks at the time.
 In early 2007, Adult Swim returned to the Cartoon Network grid until its first shutdown.
 It was originally carried on the regional version of the channel, when it was pulled off and picked up by I.Sat on November 19, 2007, another Turner Broadcasting System Latin America-owned-and-operated network.
 On December 1, 2010, I.Sat revealed that it was cutting Adult Swim programming due to low ratings, adding: "No matter if we add new shows, it would not work".